ancolli/tertiaryCurrentDistributionFoam/README.md

 In applications (A) you will find the scripts to compile the solver and post-processing utilities in order to solve tertiary current distribution.
 In tutorial (B) you will find an example of a 2D parallel-plate cell.

 **version 1.0:** Valid for two species.
-In case of need of add or substract species, the solver must be slightly modified.
+In case of need to add or substract species, the solver must be slightly modified.
 **version 2.0:** Valid for k species without the need of modifying the solver (Authomatic generation of species from speciesProperties dictionary).

 # #  A) Applications